One Pot Pasta Recipes – over 15 easy recipes!

 - Instant Pot – You’ll notice that some of the recipes are made in an Instant Pot.
 The great part about those is that you don’t have to stir while the pasta cooks!
 The pressure in the Instant Pot cooks everything evenly.

-Pasta is endlessly versatile, so based on which recipe you select, you might want to choose different sides.
-The great thing about these recipes is that most really provide an entire meal (protein, carb, veggies) in one pot, so sides are optional.
+The great thing about these recipes is that they usually provide an entire meal (protein, carb, veggies) in one pot, so sides are optional.
+If you want to choose a side, pasta is endlessly versatile, so it’s easy to find a side that will go great with it.
 Here are some ideas if you’re looking for side dishes:

 - Classic Garlic Bread